ufs-community/land-DA_workflow/README.md

   then follow instructions in README.
 > cd ..

-> cd ufs_land_driver
+> cd ufs-land-driver
-  make sure executable is present.
+  make (on hera, do not use configure option.
+The cloned user_build_config is correct).

 > cd landDA_workflow
   then follow instructions in README.